Lance Milne: State politician

-Later life
+Later life and death

 Milne was involved in local politics until his death.
 He was chairman of the South Australian branch of the Royal Life Saving Society from 1974 to 1995.

 Towards the end of his life, Milne was very ill and was diagnosed with cancer.

 He organised a meeting of Partnership SA to defend small businesses in December 1995.
 Due to illness he could not attend this meeting.
-In February 1996, Deputy Premier Stephen Baker told a story about Milne from November 1995: We had the annual general meeting of the Royal Life Saving Society, of which Lance was President..
-He came down with Joan for that night to say hello to the people he had worked with and supported, having harassed and harangued the Government to gain better results for one of his favourite organisations.
+In February 1996, Deputy Premier Stephen Baker told a story about Milne from November 1995: "We had the annual general meeting of the Royal Life Saving Society, of which Lance was President...
+He came down with Joan for that night to say hello to the people he had worked with and supported, having harassed and harangued the government to gain better results for one of his favourite organisations.
 Lance was so ill that he should not have been out of bed, but he attended that meeting.
-That story epitomises Lance Milne, the man, who had tremendous inner strength and who had enormous regard for his fellow human beings.
+That story epitomises Lance Milne, the man, who had tremendous inner strength and who had enormous regard for his fellow human beings".

-Milne died at his home in Stirling on 27 December 1995 of cancer.
+Milne died of cancer at his home in Stirling on 27 December 1995.
 He was survived by his wife, three children and nine grandchildren.
 Milne was an expert and collector of Chitons, and he donated his collection to the South Australian Museum.